IShade4Real/NetflixCE/README.md

 ## Credits

 For privacy reasons i cant say who am i.
 Just remember me as "Shade" I am not the original creator of this exploit.
-All credits go to [this guy.](https://github.com/IShade4ReaI) **He is banned now.
+All credits go to [Jotunn.](https://github.com/IShade4ReaI) **He is banned now.
 Rest in peace.**
+I am not Jotunn.
+I only saved NCE and re-uploadded it after it was deleted from github due to Rune.
+I made this account ONLY for the purpose of re-uploading NCE.

 # Q/A